getnikola/nikola/docs/manual.rst

 .. gist:: 2395294

-This degrades gracefully if the browser doesn't support JavaScript.
+This degrades gracefully if the browser doesn’t support JavaScript.

 Thumbnails
 ~~~~~~~~~~